The magnetar model's energy crisis for a prolific repeating fast radio burst source

-The extreme and continuous activity of this prolific source indicates a substantial energy emission and frequent triggering, leading to a crisis of at least some magnetar models.
-As the total energy release of this source is approaching the typical magnetic energy of a single magnetar, models that invoke a large global beaming factor and low radiation efficiency face significant challenges in light of these observations.
-In particular, the synchrotron maser shock model\cite{metzger2019, margalit2020}, which typically predicts a low radio efficiency and a wide beaming angle, is strongly disfavored.
+There are two main categories of magnetar models: one involving emission from within the magnetosphere\cite{kumar2017,lu2020, yangzhang2021}, and another from relativistic shocks outside the light cylinder\cite{metzger2019, margalit2020}.
+Recent observations of polarization and scintillation properties favor the magnetospheric models\cite{luo2020, niu2024, mckinven2025, nimmo2025, jiang2025}.
+The extreme and continuous activity of this prolific source indicates a substantial energy emission and frequent triggering, leading to a crisis of those magnetar models that invoke a large global beaming factor and low radiation efficiency.
+The synchrotron maser shock model\cite{metzger2019, margalit2020}, in particular, typically involving a low radio efficiency and a wide beaming angle, is thus strongly disfavored.
 The magnetospheric models\cite{kumar2017,lu2020, yangzhang2021}, which invoke narrow emission beams and flexible radio efficiencies\cite{szary2014,cook2024,quzhang2024}, may still be possible, even though contrived conditions are required to satisfy observational constraints.
 The extremely high event rate also poses a challenge to the FRB triggering mechanism.
 Starquakes, which are considered the leading trigger scenario for FRBs, may still be able to account for the observed average burst rate (249 hr$^{-1}$) during our 214-day observation campaign, according to the estimation in Ref.\cite{wangwy2024}.
 The high event rates may also cause distortions in the magnetic field lines, thus challenging the possibility of generating coherent emission at millisecond-level waiting timescales based on our observations.

-A continous monitoring of FRB~20240114A in the future may help further constrain the nature of the central engine.
-Given the persistent and highly active behavior exhibited by FRB~20240114A over data spanning more than 8 months, the central engine of this source should be characterized by either an exceptionally high radio emission efficiency, a small beaming factor, or a much energetic compact object than is conventionally anticipated in prevailing isolated magnetar models.
+FRB~20240114A remained active toward the end of our observation campaign reported in this work.
+Continued monitoring will place even more stringent constraints on the nature of its central engine, potentially further focusing the magnetar models discussed above.
+Given the persistent and highly active behavior exhibited by FRB~20240114A over a time span of more than 8 months, the central engine of this source must be characterized by either an exceptionally high radio emission efficiency, or a much more energetic compact object than is conventionally anticipated in prevailing isolated magnetar models.